Skip to contents

 hex_grid

-optional sf hexagonal grid to use instead of creating a new one
+Optional sf hexagonal grid to use instead of creating one.

 sample_fraction

-fraction of raster cells to use (default 1)
+Fraction of grid cells to keep (default 1).

 random_seed